 - Foster home trainers provide dog food.
 Helping Paws will specify the brand.
 Any changes in brand must be approved by your HP staff instructor.
-We do not recommend "grain free" products. - Foster home trainers provide buckle collar with ID tag, training leash, seat belt harness, Flexi Lead, dog toys and treats. - Foster home trainers provide appropriate basic veterinary care on a routine basis.
+We do not recommend "grain free" products. - Foster home trainers provide appropriate basic veterinary care on a routine basis.
 Veterinarians may offer discounts to volunteer foster home trainers for Helping Paws dogs.